bradford-hamilton/Ruby-On-Quails/guides/source/caching_with_rails.md

 ### ActiveSupport::Cache::MemCacheStore

 This cache store uses Danga's `memcached` server to provide a centralized cache for your application.
-Rails uses the bundled `dalli` gem by default.
+Quails uses the bundled `dalli` gem by default.
 This is currently the most popular cache store for production websites.
 It can be used to provide a single, shared cache cluster with very high performance and redundancy.

 When initializing the cache, you need to specify the addresses for all memcached servers in your cluster.
 If none are specified, it will assume